 My guess is that most people would respond yes across the board.
 Now, on the surface, 4 affirmative answers here would seem positive and yet at the same time, 4 yes responses mask a potential problem.
 What does it mean if you responded yes to question (1) without having a grounded understanding of what racism actually is.
 What would that yes mean?
 And imagine if you had the power to put policy in place even though you didn’t fully understanding the issue you were trying to solve for?
 It’s similar to when people conflate climate and weather.
 Imagine there was a serious threat to the climate, let’s say something like global warming; you couldn’t solve that challenge if you looked out the window in the winter, and interpreted a brisk and snowy Minneapolis day to mean all was good with the climate.
 That flawed understanding would likely lead to really bad decision making and even worse long-term consequences.

 So back to our discussion of question (1), or more importantly, your answer to question (1).
 How do you define racism?
 Are you thinking about people using racial slurs?
 Is that racism to you?
 Are you thinking about overt bigotry and physical violence?
 Or are you thinking about the intentional withholding of resources or access from some people due to skin color?
-What if I told you that we don’t get to make up our own definitions of things like racism, sexism, homophobia or ableism anymore than we get to make up our own definition of climate.
+What if I told you that we don’t get to make up our own definitions of things like racism, sexism, homophobia or ableism any more than we get to make up our own definition of climate?
 Well…we can, but it doesn’t become valid just because we believe it.
-These are scientific terms.
-Which brings us back to the problem.
-The social science and research underpinning these complex challenges have rarely been accessed, let alone relied upon to guide D&I strategy.
+These are scientific terms, which brings us back to the problem.
+The social science and research underpinning these complex challenges have rarely been accessed, let alone relied upon to guide DEI strategy.

-Good D&I is about so much more than numbers…and bodies being hired simply because they are “the right kind of different” ensures little more than surface level change.
+Good DEI is about so much more than numbers…and bodies being hired simply because they are “the right kind of different” ensures little more than surface-level change.
 At the end of the day, the diverse bodies you hire need to mesh if they are going to thrive and reach their potential.
-We have to break out and away from a reliance on D&I’s traditionally accepted “best practices” and see many of them for what they really are: outdated and comfortable.
-D&I is a sociological challenge, and so it’s vital that we start to employ sociological approaches to solving it, because at the moment most of us don’t.
-Marrying science, technology and business imperatives will allow us to make thoughtful choices that are both impactful and fundamentally conducive to the bottom-line.
+We have to break out and away from a reliance on DEI’s traditionally accepted “best practices” and see many of them for what they really are: outdated and comfortable.
+DEI is a sociological challenge, and so it’s vital that we start to employ sociological approaches to solving it, because at the moment most of us don’t.
+Marrying science, technology and business imperatives will allow us to make thoughtful choices that are both impactful and fundamentally conducive to the bottom line.

 In the meantime, I’d like to ask all of us to restart this conversation with our networks.
 And in next week’s blog, I’ll begin exploring why inclusion depends entirely on the state of your organizational climate and culture.